realm/realm-studio/docs/NAMING-EXAMPLE.md

 export const Status = () => <p>Status is good!</p>;
 ```

-## Simple representational functional component with a property
+## Simple presentational functional component with a property

 Now let's make the message a property of the React component, exporting the interface for the props as well.